wallarm/product-documentation/docs/2.16/user-guides/triggers/trigger-examples.md

 ## Slack notification if 2 or more SQLi hits were detected in one minute

-If 2 or more SQLi [hits](../../glossary-en.md#hit) were sent to the protected resource, notification about this event will be sent to the Slack channel.
+If 2 or more SQLi [hits](../../glossary-en.md#hit) were sent to the protected resource, then a notification about this event will be sent to the Slack channel.

 ![!Example of a trigger sending the notification to Slack](../../images/user-guides/triggers/trigger-example1.png)

 Slack notification from the user **wallarm**:

 ```
-Please make attention!
-Notification about SQLi hits is triggered: The number of hits for the sqli type in 1 minute exceeds 1
+May we have your attention please.
+A notification about SQLi hits is triggered: The number of hits for the SQLi type in 1 minute exceeds 1
 ```

 * `Notification about SQLi hits` is the trigger name